audiojs/audio-oscillator/readme.md

 ### `let array = oscillate.<waveform>(length=1024|dst, frequency=440|options?)`

-Generate [periodic-function](https://ghub.io/periodic-function) `waveform` samples into `dst` float array, list of arrays or AudioBuffer, based on `options`.
+Generate [periodic-function](https://ghub.io/periodic-function) `waveform` samples into a `dst` float array / array of arrays / _AudioBuffer_.
 If `length` is provided, a new mono `array` is created.
-The phase of consequently generated chunks is aligned.
+The phase of consequently generated chunks is aligned, if the same array is passed multiple times.

 ```js
 let oscillate = require('audio-oscillator')